 The roles and responsibilities of a Utilization Review Nurse include maintaining a concurrent review of the patient’s clinical information for the purpose of efficiency and maintaining an accurate record of all patient-related interactions.

-The basic skills required is the ability to stay organized and to interact well with others in any given circumstance because the job entails an ongoing review or pre-certification requests for medical necessity, preparation of the monthly patient management and cost savings report, and to provide the manager of Utilization Management for review with the daily updates needed.
+One of the basic skills required is the ability to stay organized and to interact well with others in any given circumstance because the job entails an ongoing review or pre-certification requests for medical necessity, preparation of the monthly patient management and cost savings report, and to provide the manager of Utilization Management for review with the daily updates needed.

 In general, a Utilization Review Nurse must employ the use of knowledge, critical thinking, and skills in order to advocate high-quality care for the enhancement of life, prevent complications during the stay in the hospital, and to decrease the said stay if necessary.

 A Utilization Nurse works behind the scenes in order to maximize the quality and cost-efficiency of health care services.
 They ensure that the health care services are administered with quality, cost efficiency, and are complying with the set regulations.